jhermann/artifactory-debian/README.md

 ### Uploading to Bintray

-To use the `webdav` plugin for uploads to [Bintray](https://bintray.com/), add this configuration to your account:
+To use the `webdav` plugin for uploads to [Bintray](https://bintray.com/), add this configuration to your workstation's user account:

 * Extend your `~/.dput.cf` with this snippet: